Vilax/bfactorLocalResolution/README.md

 git clone https://github.com/Vilax/bfactorLocalResolution.git
 ```

-2) Open de folder XX and execute the file install.sh.
+2) Open de folder bfactorLocalResolution and execute the file install.sh.
 This file will download xmipp and will install it for you, as well as, it will create a virtual enviroment with all required dependencies to run bfactorLocalResolution

 ```
-cd XXX
+cd bfactorLocalResolution
 ./install.sh
 ```

-# Example of use